Q1: Are Dietitians able to practice Insulin Dose Adjustment (IDA)?

 - dispensing vision appliances.”

 Part of the diabetic nutrition plan and counselling may include the prevention of adverse complications of poor blood glucose control to patients’ capillaries.
-However, the eye health of a patient should ultimately be overseen by an Optometrist or Ophthalmologist.
+You are unlikely to be the best professional to perform this task.
+The eye health of a patient should ultimately be overseen by an Optometrist or Ophthalmologist.